-- Specify whether your school or network is on financial probation or has been on financial probation over the past three years.
-Describe the circumstances leading to being placed on financial probation. - What financial controls does the organization have in place at the central and school level to ensure long-term financial viability? - Outline the organization's short- and long-term financial goals and metrics.
+- Describe the existing policies and procedures that your school/network and governing board use for financial planning, accounting, purchasing, and payroll.
+Explain how these plans will sustain financial health of the organization and ensure legal compliance with any requirements and restrictions for the use of public funds. - What financial controls does the organization have in place at the central and school level to ensure long-term financial viability? - Outline the organization's short- and long-term financial goals and metrics.
 What performance management systems and benchmarks will the organization use to track its progress toward financial goals at the board, network, and school level? - Why does your organization believe it has the financial capacity to add the proposed school(s)?